Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 As a result, just two diet sodas per day could double the decline in women’s healthy kidney function (Lin et al. 201130).

-For this additional reason, diet soda is not only unhealthy but most likely more harmful than sugar-sweetened beverages.
+For this additional reason, diet soda is not only unhealthy but is most likely more harmful than sugar-sweetened beverages.

 If you summarize scientific findings or even simple statistics, you have to conclude that aspartame can’t help you lose weight.